 The Farne Islands and surrounding seas are an internationally important wildlife reserve.
 During the spring breeding season over 84,000 pairs of puffins, guillemots, razorbills, eider ducks, kittiwakes, fulmars, shags, Arctic, common and sandwich terns plus more make the various islands their temporary home.
 Gannets and roseate terns are regular visitors to feed in the rich seas surrounding the Farne Islands.

-Throughout the year hundreds of grey seals can be seen basking on the rocks.
-During the Autumn and Winter months the seal numbers swell to over 4,000!
+Throughout the year hundreds of grey seals can be seen basking on the rocks, and during the Autumn and Winter months the seal numbers swell to over 6,000 to 8,000.